UserPFP/UserPFP/README.md

 ## Banner alternative

-A predecessor to USRPFP is [USRBG](https://github.com/Discord-Custom-Covers/usrbg), which functions the same as USRPFP, but for avatars
+A predecessor to USRPFP is [USRBG](https://github.com/Discord-Custom-Covers/usrbg), which functions the same as USRPFP, but for banners

 <p align="center">
     <i>readme revised by <a href="https://github.com/nexpid">nexpid</a></i>